-Institute of ionosphere NAS and MES of Ukraine is based on a running since 1963 the research laboratory of the department “Electronics”, National Technical University “Kharkiv Polytechnic Institute”.
-The first experimental data were obtained in 1972
+Institute of Ionosphere is based on a running since 1963 the research laboratory of the department “Electronics”, National Technical University “Kharkiv Polytechnic Institute”.
+The first experimental data were obtained in 1972.

 Currently, the Kharkiv incoherent scatter radar is systematic measures parameters of geospace plasma over Ukraine in the framework of the scientific-research Institute of the ionosphere, and according to international scientific programmes (CAWSES, LTCS, CVS, M-I Coupling, GEM, MST, etc.).
 Experimental and theoretical studies of near-earth space are performed with joint and international aerospace research observatories in the USA, Canada, Peru and other countries.

-Observatory of Institute of ionosphere is located 50 km South-East from Kharkiv (near the city of Zmiev).
+Observatory of Institute of Ionosphere is located 50 km South-East from Kharkiv (near the city of Zmiiv).
 The Experimental center is a National treasure of Ukraine from 2001.
 The composition of the Ionospheric Observatory include:

-- the incoherent scatter radar with fixed vertical antenna with a diameter of 100 m;
+- incoherent scatter radar with a fixed vertical antenna with a diameter of 100 m;

-- the incoherent scatter radar with with fully steerable antenna with a diameter of 25 m;
+- incoherent scatter radar with with a fully steerable antenna with a diameter of 25 m;

 Kharkiv incoherent scatter radar is the single most informative source of information about the behavior of the main parameters of the ionospheric plasma at mid-latitudes of the Central European region.
 Radar depending on the modes of operation allows to obtain the following ionospheric parameters: electron density, temperature of electrons and ions, the vertical component of plasma drift velocity, as well as information about the relative ion composition.
 Range studied height is 100 – 1500 km.